TheSpaceEgg/multiPCA9685/README.md

 # multiPCA9685 Library

 ## Description
 The `multiPCA9685` library is designed to manage and control an unlimited number of PCA9685 devices via a single object.
 This simplifies the control of large numbers of PWM devices (such as servos or LEDs) by abstracting the management of multiple I2C devices into a single controller class.
 This library is constructed and tested on Ubuntu 22.04 using Raspberry Pi 4b.
-An arduino IDE version is in progress.
+An arduino IDE version can be found at [multiPCA9685 library](https://github.com/TheSpaceEgg/arduino_multiPCA9685)

 ## Author
 - **Will Hickmott**